The Garden Grazer

 Healthy Texas Caviar (Cowboy Caviar)

-Healthy vegan cowboy caviar in a bowl with spoon
+Overhead view of vegan cowboy caviar in a serving bowl with tortilla chips

-This healthier Texas Caviar is a great make-ahead dish with lots of plant protein and fiber.
+This healthier Texas Caviar (also called Cowboy Caviar) is a great make-ahead dish with lots of plant protein and fiber.

 Ingredients for Texas Caviar

-• Bell pepper: I use 1/2 green bell pepper + 1/2 red bell pepper for more color, but feel free to use one whole bell pepper of any color.
+• Bell pepper: I use 1/2 green bell pepper + 1/2 red bell pepper for more color, but feel free to use one whole bell pepper of any color to simplify.

 • Red onion